Take Care of My Little Girl: Production

 In February 1950, it was announced that Anatole Litvak was set to direct and produce the film.
 Even before, in January, a press report was released in which it was revealed that either Susan Hayward or Jeanne Crain was set for the leading role.
 The role was eventually played by Crain.

 Jean Negulesco later took over the direction.
 Darryl F. Zanuck was very enthusiastic about the film, and allowed for the budget to be increased so Negulesco could film additional scenes.
 Jean Peters was cast in October 1950.
 She was given the role by Negulesco after impressing him with her sewing.
+The movie was an early role for Jeffrey Hunter.

 By late 1950, the film was the subject of much controversy.
 Along with another film critical of fraternities and sororities, For Men Only (1951), many sororities in the country protested against the film and pressured the studio, 20th Century Fox, not to release it.
 One reviewer noted that "even before the film was made, het-up sorority sisters blasted it like fruit growers protesting The Grapes of Wrath."
 Most of the complaints were later dropped due to the publicity they were generating for the film.